dialpad/dialtone/packages/dialtone-vue3/.github/CONTRIBUTING.md

 This means if you are creating a new component you can simply just run `pnpm exec yo @dialpad/dialtone:vue3` and enter the name of your component.
 All files for your component (component, tests, storybook files) will be generated with starter templates and proper naming conventions.
 For more details on how to use yeoman, see [the docs](https://dialtone.dialpad.com/vue/?path=/story/docs-component-driven-development-yeoman-generator--page).

-### GitHub Actions

-[GitHub Actions](https://docs.github.com/en/actions) is what we use for our CI/CD solution.
-All GHA workflows are in the `.github/workflows` directory.
-Currently, we use GitHub Actions for the following:

-- Deploying to production `.github/workflows/deploy.yml`, See [RELEASING](RELEASING.md) for instructions on how to do this.
-- Linting our files on pull request `.github/workflows/lint-pr.yml`.
-- Validating commit messages `.github/workflows/lint-commit-message.yml`, see [COMMIT_CONVENTION] for our commit message conventions.
-- Running unit tests on pull requests and pushes to staging `.github/workflows/unit_tests.yml`.
-- Running visual tests after approved pull requests and pushes to staging `.github/workflows/visual_tests.yml`.

-[COMMIT_CONVENTION.md]: /.github/COMMIT_CONVENTION.md